-In fiscal 2016, 2017 and 2018 revenues from shipments made to customers outside of the United States accounted for approximately 64%, 60% and 58% of our revenues, respectively.
+In fiscal 2017, 2018 and 2019 revenues from shipments made to customers outside of the United States accounted for approximately 60%, 58% and 58% of our revenues, respectively.
 Since we sell certain of our products and services worldwide, our businesses are subject to risks associated with doing business internationally.
 We anticipate that revenues from international operations will continue to represent a substantial portion of our total revenue.
 In addition, many of our manufacturing facilities, and therefore employees, suppliers, real property, capital equipment, cash and other assets are located outside the United States.
 Accordingly, our future results could be harmed by a variety of factors, including without limitation:

-· changes in foreign currency exchange rates;
+- · changes in foreign currency exchange rates; - changes in a country's or region's political or economic conditions, particularly in developing or emerging markets; - political and economic instability, including the possibility of civil unrest, terrorism, mass violence or armed conflict; - longer payment cycles of foreign customers and difficulty of collecting receivables in foreign jurisdictions; - imposition of domestic and international taxes, export controls, tariffs, embargoes, sanctions, trade disputes, and other trade restrictions; - · difficulty in staffing and managing widespread operations; - · difficulty in managing distributors and sales agents and their compliance with applicable laws;

-- changes in a country's or region's political or economic conditions, particularly in developing or emerging markets; - political and economic instability, including the possibility of civil unrest, terrorism, mass violence or armed conflict; - longer payment cycles of foreign customers and difficulty of collecting receivables in foreign jurisdictions; - imposition of domestic and international taxes, export controls, tariffs, embargoes, sanctions, trade disputes, and other trade restrictions; - difficulty in staffing and managing widespread operations; - · difficulty in managing distributors and sales agents and their compliance with applicable laws; - changes in a foreign government's budget, leadership and national priorities; - · increased legal risks arising from differing legal systems; and - compliance with export control and anticorruption legislation, including but not limited to, the Foreign Corrupt Practices Act and UK Bribery Act and International Traffic in Arms Regulations.
+- changes in a foreign government's budget, leadership and national priorities; - · increased legal risks arising from differing legal systems; and - compliance with export control and anti-corruption legislation, including but not limited to, the Foreign Corrupt Practices Act and UK Bribery Act and International Traffic in Arms Regulations.

-Further, on June 23, 2016, the United Kingdom (U.K.) held a referendum in which voters approved an exit from the European Union (E.U.), commonly referred to as "Brexit".
+Further, on June 23, 2016, the United Kingdom (UK) held a referendum in which voters approved an exit from the EU, commonly referred to as "Brexit".
 The impact of Brexit depends on the terms of the UK's withdrawal from the EU, which still need to be determined and could take several years to accomplish.
 The UK's withdrawal from the EU could result in a global economic downturn, which could depress the demand for our products and services.
 The UK also could lose access to the single EU market and to the global trade deals negotiated by the EU on behalf of its members, depressing trade between the UK and other countries, which would negatively impact our international operations.
 Additionally, we may face new regulations regarding trade, security and employees, among others in the UK.
 Compliance with such regulations could be costly, negatively impacting our business, results of operations and financial condition.
+Other adverse consequences concerning Brexit could include instability in global financial markets, policitcal uncertainty, volatility in exchange rates, or adverse changes in cross-border agreements currently in place, any of which could have a material adverse effect on our business, financial condition and results of operations.